-Do you want to know how you can increase your chances of conceiving a boy using the Chinese Calendar?
+Do you want to know how you can increase your chances of conceiving a boy in 2018 using the Chinese Calendar?

 This is pretty simple, all you need for determining this is your date of birth.
 Below I’ll explain how you can use the Chinese Gender Chart to get pregnant with a baby boy.